Operation Netwing: Reactions

 Andrew Selous, MP for South West Bedfordshire, told the House of Commons: "Following this weekend's utterly despicable revelations of the way in which twenty-four of my constituents have been kept as slaves, some for fifteen years, I'd like to commend the robust action of Bedfordshire Police in bringing this to light", and asked the Government to "pay particular attention to the issue of internal trafficking within the UK, given that seventeen of these twenty-four slaves were British citizens."
 Damian Green MP, Minister of State for Immigration said the incident "came as a shock to many of us.
 What we saw was effective police action, co-ordinated in many ways by the Serious Organised Crime Agency.
-The new National Crime Agency will have among its functions co-ordinating activity against trafficking, both domestic and international, which will give us a much more effective way of combating this particularly vile crime."
+The new National Crime Agency (NCA) will have among its functions co-ordinating activity against trafficking, both domestic and international, which will give us a much more effective way of combating this particularly vile crime."

 Klara Skrivankova, Trafficking Programme Coordinator at Anti-Slavery International, said: "Slavery and this case which appears to be a case of forced labour is a reality in Britain today but I think what it shows to us is that the police have finally been given proper powers in the new law that has been mentioned in order to investigate and really go after those who are still behaving like slave-masters in the 21st century."

 In an article on 16 April 2008, Dr Donald Kenrick, an expert on the Romany language, is quoted as saying "Dossers are people gipsies pick up to work for them.
 They are sometimes called slaves or servants. ...
 It is common among Irish travellers, but the English do it as well."
 However he disputed that they were really slaves, saying that the practice meant that otherwise vulnerable people were being cared for.
 He said the travellers favoured single men, who were strong workers, but of poor mental health.